kognifai/Kognifai/LinkedPages/Getting Started with Yeoman App.md

 #### Getting Started with Yeoman App

-To get started with the Yeoman app, you will need [nodejs version 8](https://nodejs.org/en/blog/release/v8.0.0/) or above to run the app.
+To get started with the Yeoman app, you will need [nodejs version 8 or later](https://nodejs.org/en/) to run the app.
 The Yeoman application is based on generators that allows users to generate their own files or generators to run the application.

 #### Step 1.
 The first step is to install Yeoman.
 Use the following code for installation:
 ```